 Downloadable Ride with GPS files

-Download the course your your Phone, Garmin, or Wahoo device.
+Download the course to your phone, Garmin, or Wahoo device.
 Using turn-by-turn directions is not recommended.

-Note that routes are subject to change due to construction, unexpected spring-like weather in December or unexpected winter-like weather in June.
+Note that routes are subject to change due to construction or unexpected weather conditions.
 This is Wisconsin, after all.

 200K